sohammandal/agentic-voice-assistant/docs/architecture.md

 ---

-This architecture combines voice input, multi agent planning, private RAG, MCP tools, and TTS into a single reproducible pipeline that is easy to reason about and demo end to end.
+This architecture combines voice input, multi agent planning, private RAG, MCP tools, conflict handling between catalog and live web prices, and TTS into a single reproducible pipeline that is easy to reason about and demo end to end.